irenevav/myfirstrepo/README.md

 # myfirstrepo

-This is an example project to learn the basic git commands
+This is an example project to learn the basic git commands.
+It includes a basic hello world script.